timescale/docs/api/tdigest.md

 ## tdigest() <tag type="toolkit">Toolkit</tag>
-TimescaleDB Toolkit provides an implementation of the t-digest data structure for quantile approximations.
-A t-digest is a space efficient aggregation which provides increased resolution at the edges of the distribution.
+TimescaleDB Toolkit provides an implementation of the  `tdigest` data structure for quantile approximations.
+A  `tdigest` is a space efficient aggregation which provides increased resolution at the edges of the distribution.
 This allows for more accurate estimates of extreme quantiles than traditional methods.

-Timescale's t-digest is implemented as an aggregate function in PostgreSQL.
-They do not support moving-aggregate mode, and are not ordered-set aggregates.
-Presently they are restricted to float values, but the goal is to make them polymorphic.
+Timescale's  `tdigest` is implemented as an aggregate function in PostgreSQL.
+It does not support moving-aggregate mode, and are not ordered-set aggregates.
+They are currently restricted to float values.
+They are parallelizable and are good candidates for continuous aggregation.

-They are partializable and are good candidates for continuous aggregation.
+The `tdigest` function is somewhat dependent on the order of inputs.
+The percentile approximations should be nearly equal for the same underlying data, especially at the extremes of the quantile range where the  `tdigest` is inherently more accurate, they are unlikely to be identical if built in a different order.
+While this should have little effect on the accuracy of the estimates, it is worth noting that repeating the creation of the `tdigest` might have subtle differences if the call is being parallelized by PostgreSQL.

-One additional thing to note about TDigests is that they are somewhat dependant on the order of inputs.
-The percentile approximations should be nearly equal for the same underlying data, especially at the extremes of the quantile range where the TDigest is inherently more accurate, they are unlikely to be identical if built in a different order.
-While this should have little effect on the accuracy of the estimates, it is worth noting that repeating the creation of the TDigest might have subtle differences if the call is being parallelized by Postgres.
+*   For more information about percentile approximation functions, see the [hyperfunctions documentation][hyperfunctions-percentile-approx].

-For more information about percentile approximation functions, see the [hyperfunctions documentation][hyperfunctions-percentile-approx].
+*   For some more technical details and usage examples of this algorithm, see the [developer documentation][gh-tdigest].

 ## tdigest() usage